Pedestrian Accidents Resources

 - National Center for Safe Routes to School - Educational and advocacy group to advance safety programs for children in regard to safe walking and biking routes to schools.

 Have You Been Injured in a Pedestrian Accident?
-Get a Free Claim Review
+Get Legal Help

 When a motor vehicle makes contact with a human being, the results can be devastating.
 The last thing you want to do is deal with hospital bills, insurance companies, and lawyers.
 But if you or a loved one has been involved in a pedestrian accident, you'll want a strong advocate on your side.
-Speak to a car accident lawyer today free, and with no obligation.
+Don't wait, get in touch with a local car accident attorney today.